sharmainec/tp/docs/UserGuide.md

 * `filter l/Chinese r/1 4` returns all the flashcards in the displayed flashcard list of [list mode](#list-mode) indexed from 1 to 4, **or** of `Chinese` language.
 * `filter l/French r/1 10 i/15 19 20` returns all flashcards in the displayed flashcard list of [list mode](#list-mode) indexed from 1 to 10 **or**
   indexed at 15, 19 and 20  **or** of the `French` language.
+*  When the displayed flashcard list of [list mode](#list-mode) shows `e/Good Morning f/早安 l/Chinese` and
+   `e/hand f/손 l/Korean`, executing `filter l/Korean` will return a displayed flashcard list with only the `e/hand f/손 l/Korean`
+   flashcard left.
+If we then execute `filter l/Chinese`, an empty displayed flashcard list will be returned.

 ### Locating flashcards by keyword(s): `find`

 Finds flashcards from the **entire** flashcard list based on the keyword(s) specified.